dmccreary/learn-langchain/docs/lessons/05-generate-dialogs.md

 The grade levels are grades 1 to 5.

-For each topic, we want to generate a single paragraph discussion between a teacher and the student on how this topic is part of robotics.
+For each topic, we want to generate a single-paragraph discussion between a teacher and the student on how this topic is part of robotics.

 ```py